ferencberes/online-node2vec/README.md

 ## Recent UPDATES:

-2019-06-26: *Resources for the similarity search experiment evaluation were added to a new branch called 'eval_local_branch'.
-In this branch a much richer version of the data is used due to evaluation purposes.* **You can find new instructions in the Data and Requirements sections!**
+2019-06-26: *Resources for the similarity search experiment evaluation were added.
+The updated code requires a much richer version of the data due to evaluation purposes.* **You can find new instructions in the Data and Requirements sections!**

 2019-05-14: *The implementation of our proposed node embedding algorithms (StreamWalk and second order similarity) have been recently updated to match the description in our paper that is currently under review.*